 - Italki – This is pretty much the “go-to” tutor-finding resource.
 I actually found my tutor via Twitter.
 But iTalki is where I go for additional resources and speaking practice.

 - HelloTalk – You can technically speak with HelloTalk, but I prefer writing.
 Consider leaving voice messages for penpals or in the public notes forum.

-- Rosetta Stone – I know there are a lot of mixed feelings and negative sentiments for Rosetta Stone.
+- Rosetta Stone – I know there are a lot of mixed feelings and negative sentiments toward Rosetta Stone (check out my in-depth review).
 But I’ve always loved their “milestone” section that tries to simulate a real conversation.
 I honestly believe that kind of demand for rapid recall helped me in learning German, so I still like to recommend the program – especially now that it’s more affordable than ever.

 - Japanese for Work – So, I really love all of NHK’s resources.
 Japanese for Work has an immense library for beginners that includes videos and PDFs so you can read along.
 Would highly recommend if you don’t have a lot of time but need some functional phrases, especially for those looking for help with business Japanese.

 - MyKikitori – Besides having adorable illustrations, this site is entirely focused on listening comprehension with native speaker audio.
 It’s helpful because it includes both natural and slow speeds and provides a quick quiz to test yourself.

 - Irodori – This platform provides more than just listening exercises.
 There’s grammar and kanji, too.
 Irodori is helpful in that you have a guided course based on your level to work with.

 - Lirer – Lirer is a vocabulary app.
 Its segmentation of vocab lists is incredibly useful and fast, especially if you’re new to the language.

 - Twitter – Twitter can be one of the best places if you’re short on time, if only because tweets are short and sometimes quite idiomatic, depending on the account.